IlgazS/DSA210-Project/README.md

 13. **Percentage of videos watched by category**
    ![Pie Chart](PieChart.png)

 ---

 ## Findings
 ### Time-Based Patterns
-- **Daily Routines**: Most active viewing times were late evening and night, peaking between 8 PM and 12 AM.
+- **Daily Routines**: The polar chart shows that most of my viewing activity occurs during the late evening and night, with the peak hours being between 8 PM and 12 AM.
-- **Weekend vs. Weekday**: Video durations differed significantly, with longer videos watched on weekends (p < 0.05).
+This indicates a strong preference for consuming content during leisure hours, potentially reflecting habits aligned with relaxation or free time after daily responsibilities.
+- **Weekend vs. Weekday**: A two-sample t-test was conducted to determine whether there was a significant difference in the duration of videos watched between weekends and weekdays.
+The null hypothesis (H₀: No difference in video durations between weekends and weekdays) was rejected.
+This indicates that there is a statistically significant difference in the durations of videos watched on weekends compared to weekdays.
+The [boxen plot](Boxen Plot) illustrates that the median video duration on weekends is slightly higher than on weekdays.
+This trend may suggest that weekends allow for more leisure time to consume longer content.

 ### Content Preferences
 - **Categories**: Dominant categories included "People & Blogs" (39%) and "Entertainment" (26%).
-- **Tags**: Morning and night viewing had distinct tag distributions, as highlighted in the Sankey diagram.
+- **Tags**: A chi-squared test was conducted to evaluate whether the distribution of tags differed significantly between videos watched in the morning (6 AM – 12 PM) and at night (8 PM – 2 AM).
+The null hypothesis (H₀: Tag distributions are the same for morning and night) was **not rejected**, which indicates that no statistically significant difference was found in the distribution of tags between the morning and night segments.

 ### Behavioral Insights
 - **Academic Influence**: Proportion of "Education" videos slightly decreased during the semester.